Milwaukee Motion Picture Commission

 When Carl Zeidler's younger brother Frank P. Zeidler was elected Milwaukee's mayor in 1948, he took a keen interest in the aims of the commission.
-Zeidler's steady backing reinvigorated the board, and helped them in their crusades against art films like The Moon Was Blue (1953), Blackboard Jungle (1955), and Rebel Without a Cause (1955).
+Zeidler's steady backing reinvigorated the board, and helped them in their crusades against art films like The Moon Is Blue (1953), Blackboard Jungle (1955), and Rebel Without a Cause (1955).
 In the late 1950s, the commission took on the new art film trend, banning several films booked into the city's Northside Coronet Theatre, once even nearly having the theatre's manager arrested for booking the French film The Snow Was Black (1957).

 From 1960 on, the commission's main focus was sex.
 Their single-minded efforts to prevent racy material from Milwaukee's movie screens kept nearly all instances of nudity and sexual expression from the city for nearly a decade after it appeared elsewhere.
 It was not until theatre owners, emboldened by a series of national court rulings that had rolled back what would be legally banned from the movies, began flagrantly disregarding commission rulings in 1969 that the first wave of films showing nudity and strong sexual contact hit Milwaukee.
 Mayor Henry Maier was unwilling to threaten license revocation during this theatre rebellion, so the commission pushed through a bill granting them legal authority to enforce their rulings in late 1970.
 The bill was challenged by theatre owners before it could take effect, and in the summer of 1971, a federal court ruling tossed the law and rendered the commission effectively dead.